oligo/gioview/README.md

 ## Features:

 * **View Manager**: Manages the lifecycle of your views and handles user interactions between them.
-* **Pre-built Widgets**: Includes components like editors, image viewers, lists, menus, navigation drawers, tab bars, and more.
+* **Pre-built Widgets**: Includes components like editors, image viewers, pure-go file explorer/file dialog, lists, menus, navigation drawers, tab bars, and more.
 * **Built-in Theme**: Provides a starting point for your app's visual design.
 * **Custom Font Loader**: Allows you to easily integrate custom fonts into your UI.